ErnGusMik/eclass/README.md

 Slowly becoming a reality, eclass will be a tool to help you manage your classes in a more efficient way and let students focus on learning rather than administrative tasks.

+An Android classroom manager.
+A summer project by an IB student for IB teachers.

 Started out as a project for Hack Club Neighborhood.

+## How to use
+Check out the releases tab and download the latest APK file.
+Install it on your Android device and you're ready to go! (all you need is the internet!)

 ## Progress